Vallum/vallum.github.io/cardinality_effect.md

 https://arxiv.org/abs/1611.05431
 (Res-Next)

-Shortcut connection somethings are used for promoting cardinality effect like Google Inception + Inception-Resnet-V2
+Shortcut connection somethings were used for promoting cardinality effect at the case e.g. Google Inception + Inception-Resnet-V2

 In short, 4-depth network e.g. A-B-C-D can be added shortcuts like A-C, A-D, B-D.
 It is similar to the network which has a double-cardinality such as A-(B|C)-D.

-Of counce, they are differenct in the point that the later doesn't have a parallel connection of B-C, and a skip connection of A-D, but we can compensate that by increasing depth without difficulty.
+Of counrse, they are differenct in the point that the later doesn't have a parallel connection of B-C, and a skip connection of A-D, but the deficiency can be compensated by increasing the depth without difficulty.

-If from the beginning we provide E as a size of sum of B+C channels, is A-(B|C)-D different from A-E-D?
+Instead of B+C, if we provide E as a size of sum of B+C channels, is A-(B|C)-D different from A-E-D?
 So to speak, why is B+C better than E?